syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 # Resource in WPF Scheduler (SfScheduler)

-The Scheduler resource view will allows you to group appointments based on the resources or dates, arranged by column or row in the day, week, workweek, and timeline views.Its also allows to share events or appointments to multiple resources.
+The Scheduler resource view will allow you to group appointments based on the resources or dates, arranged by column or row in the day, week, workweek, and timeline views.
+It’s also allows to share events or appointments to multiple resources.

 ## Scheduler grouping by Resources

-Resources can be added to the Scheduler by setting `ResourceGroupType` property as `Resource` in `SfScheduler`.You need to set the `Id`, `Name` , `Foreground` and `Background` properties of `SchedulerResource` to create a resource.You can add the resource to the Scheduler by using `ResourceCollection` property of `SfScheduler`.
+Resources can be added to the Scheduler by setting `ResourceGroupType` property as `Resource` in `SfScheduler`.You need to set the `Id`, `Name` , `Foreground` and `Background` properties of `SchedulerResource` to create a resource.
+You can add the resource to the Scheduler by using `ResourceCollection` property of `SfScheduler`.

 {% tabs %}
 {% highlight c# %}